PrincetonUniversity/install_lammps/01_installing/README.md

 cd build
 ```

-Note that you find that the tests associated with version 29Oct2020 fail.
+Note that you may find that some of the tests associated with version 29Oct2020 fail when running `make test`.
 In this case you should either write to the mailing list or use the previous stable release (wget https://github.com/lammps/lammps/archive/stable_3Mar2020.tar.gz).

 The next set of directions vary by cluster.
 Follow the directions below for the cluster of interest.